daos-stack/google-cloud-daos/docs/pre-deploy.md

   Otherwise, if you would like to open Cloud Shell in your browser, [click here](https://shell.cloud.google.com/?show=terminal&show=ide&environment_deployment=ide)

+  ---

+  **NOTE**
+  Cloud Shell can run in Ephemeral Mode which does not persist storage.
+This has caused some confusion to some who are new to Cloud Shell since any changes made are not persisted across sessions.
+For more info, see  [Choose ephemeral mode](https://cloud.google.com/shell/docs/using-cloud-shell#choosing_ephemeral_mode).

+  ---

 - **Remote Cloud Shell**

   You may be thinking "I don't want to work in a browser!"